SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Voracious Fury

 Starting at 3rd level, you can channel your inner corruption into your melee weapon strikes.
-While you're raging, the first creature you hit on each of your turns with a melee weapon attack takes extra necrotic damage equal to your proficiency bonus and you regain an equal amount of hit points.
+While you're raging, the first creature you hit on each of your turns with a melee weapon attack takes extra necrotic damage equal to your proficiency bonus, and you regain an equal amount of hit points.
 Additionally, both extra damage and healing of this feature are increased by the same amount when you are below half your maximum hit points or when you critically hit a creature.
 These bonuses stack.

 ### Level 6